Wellness First:

 Care for Caregivers

 You’re accustomed to caring for others - as a professional, because you stepped up when a family member needed help, or because it’s just part of who you are.
 Caregiving can be a gift.
-It can also be overwhelming and lonely, and caregivers can burn out without support.
+It can also feel overwhelming and lonely, and caregivers can burn out without support.

 You’ve been telling yourself you don’t have time for your own therapy.
 Here’s the problem: you can’t help someone else effectively if you don’t take care of your own health and wellness first.